Did you know...

 You have a patient with epilepsy.
 He is already on one antiepileptic agent, and you are about to add lamotrigine.
 Which of the following statements about the interactions of lamotrigine and other medications are true?

-B) Phenytoin prolongs the half-life of lamotrigine
+B) Carbamazepine prolongs the half-life of lamotrigine

-C) Sertraline reduces the half-life of lamotrigine
+C) Phenytoin prolongs the half-life of lamotrigine

 Back to the question = Go back to the top of the page.